-The Visual Channels table now contains Sets.
+The Slice table (the top table in the Property Editor) now contains Sets.
 This table is a summary table of all slicing variables that are currently present in the plot and their corresponding plot styles.
-In this current plot, the slicing variables are Sets, Responses, and Scenarios.
+In this current plot, the slicing variables are Sets, Responses, Scenarios, and Dose.